Substance Abuse in Adolescent with Best Prevention

 • Xanax

-• Typewriter & other corrective fluids
+• Typewriter and a few other corrective fluids

-• Contact cement, glues, dry cleaners
+• Hypo-dermic cement, glues, dry cleaners

 • Glues and also many types of dry cleaners